What Is The Psychology Behind People Who Are Bad At Cleaning And Tidying?

 No Repairs Or Renovations

 You may find someone living in an apartment with leaky roofs or taps, old wallpapers, and other stuff.
 Some may also prefer keeping items in boxes to avoid spending money on new ones and treat their place as temporary.
-They live as if they intend to shift to a different place, get a mortgage, or even waiting for their lives to change.
+They live as if they intend to shift to a different place, get a mortgage, or even wait for their lives to change.
 The people will sometimes live in these messy apartments for several years.

 The psychology behind this kind of living is that the individual lives in the future instead of the present.
-They tend to perceive their current life as a temporary discomfort which needs to be tolerated.
+They tend to perceive their current life as a temporary discomfort that needs to be tolerated.
 Such individuals never make any concrete plans, and they always hope that somehow they will receive help from outside that will improve their circumstances.

 A Full Trash Bin, Laundry Basket, Or Sink

 Some people hate cleaning so much that they will use all dishes until their sink is full and have no clean utensils left.
 Others will wait until the trash can is full before they can empty it while some wait till the laundry basket is full before cleaning.
-Such issues are as a result of procrastination.
+Such issues are a result of procrastination.
 Instead of doing a little task regularly, someone prefers doing a lot but less often.

 A Messed Up Workspace

 Psychologically, the workspace is among the most remarkable place in your home or apartment.
 Some individuals may arrange everything nicely in folders which they then place on shelves.
 Others will put pens, plates, laptops, papers, and everything together in the same place.
-The items will occupy some space and be covered with dust.
+The items will occupy some space and be covered with dust

 Ironically, a messy workspace can be a sign of high self-esteem and immaturity as well.
 Although your desk is untidy, you can find everything and still work on it well.
 A messy desk often represents an inventive and creative personality.